- General Rules and Qualifications

 - District of Columbia Unincorporated Business Franchise Tax (UBT)

-The credit is for tax due to another jurisdiction; it is not for:
+The credit is not allowed for:

 - taxes paid to the U.S. government;